-Oregon is an amazing state, well known for its fantastic natural features, including Mount Hood, Crater Lake, and the Columbia River Gorge, as well as its spectacular salmon, vibrant wine industry, and abundant ghost towns.
-What birders know Oregon best for, however, are the more than 500 bird species recorded in the state.
+Oregon is an amazing state well known for fantastic natural features, including Mount Hood, Crater Lake, and the Columbia River Gorge, as well as spectacular salmon, a vibrant wine industry, and abundant ghost towns.
+What birders know the Beaver State best for, however, are the more than 500 bird species recorded in the state.
 No matter what your reason for visiting the thirty-third state, these top 30 species are the best birds to watch for in Oregon.

 01 of 30